rlacher/flask-secure-api/README.md

 ## Quick Start

 Before starting, ensure you have Python 3.12 or higher and the latest pip installed on your system.
+Windows users must also preinstall OpenSSL.

 Run the authentication API locally: